learn-co-curriculum/phase-3-control-flow-operators/README.md

 1.0.==(1)
 ```

-Because Ruby is heavily favors object-orientation as a language, you'll find
+Because Ruby heavily favors object-orientation as a language, you'll find
 that many features other languages would define as operators (like `==`, `>`,
 even math operators like `+` and `*`) are actually methods.
 If you're unsure
 what these methods do in a particular scenario, check the class definition in